djanderson/docs/mst/backup-types.md

 Timescale Cloud databases are automatically backed up, with full backups daily, and write-ahead log (WAL) recorded continuously.
 All backups are [encrypted][avien-encrypt].
-Timescale Cloud uses [`pghoard`][pghoard], a PostgreSQL® backup daemon and restore tool to store backup data in cloud object stores.
+Timescale Cloud uses [`pghoard`][pghoard], a PostgreSQL® backup daemon and restore tool, to store backup data in cloud object stores.
 The number of backups stored and the retention time of the backup depends on the service plan.

 <highlight type="important"> The size of logical backups, and the size of the